blockchain-unica/rosetta-smart-contracts/contracts/storage/README.md

 ## Implementations

 - **Solidity/Ethereum**:
-- **Rust/Solana**: implementation coherent with the specification (in Anchor a step after deployment has been added for initializing storage accounts).
+- **Anchor/Solana**: a step has been added for initializing storage accounts.
 - **Aiken/Cardano**: implementation coherent with the specification.
 - **PyTeal/Algorand**:
 - **SmartPy/Tezos**: